 Tribe whose ancestors helped Pilgrims hosting annual powwow

 MASHPEE, Mass.
-(AP) — The Native American tribe whose ancestors broke bread with the Pilgrims nearly 400 years ago is hosting its annual powwow.
+(AP) — The Native American tribe whose ancestors broke bread with the Pilgrims nearly 400 years ago is hosting its annual powwow in Massachusetts.

 The Mashpee Wampanoag (WAHM'-puh-nawg) tribe's 98th powwow began Friday and runs through Sunday at its government center on Cape Cod.